 Slow & Low might not sound like much at first, but is actually one of my favorite sounds in the pack.
 Designed for the lowest of basslines, with a slower attack (added inside the sampler) to avoid clashing with the kick.
 If you turn it up real loud, you’ll hear the characteristic grainy noise caused by Commodore 64’s graphics chip.

 Velocity Test was sampled with three different filter settings, which were then mapped to velocity.
 This was just a test of concept for something I’m preparing for the next release, but I’ve decided to include it anyway.
 Note that these samples aren’t looped.

 Ensemble 8580 is a Kontakt Multi consisting of three stacked string patches (StringSID #1, #2, and #3).
 The individual patches are available for both Kontakt and Shortcircuit, but I just couldn’t get the multis working in Shortcircuit.
 StringSID #2 is 100% SID string machine, the other two have added filtering inside the sampler.
 Note that there is no FX in the patches, the ensemble effect was made naturally with two different takes panned apart and slightly detuned.

 Radio SID is a weird sound made with two triangle OSCs and some heavy ring modulation.
 Reminded me of bad AM radio signal, hence the name.

-SID Grand is a naive piano-esque sound made with two detuned saw waves.
-It can also work nice as a simple lead sound.
+SID Grand is a somewhat crude piano-like sound made with two detuned saw waves.
+It can also work nicely as a simple lead sound.
 Modwheel adds vibrato.